microsoft/SoM/README.md

 ### 🔗 Related links

-* Roboflow implementation of SoM: [Set-of-Mark Prompting by Roboflow](https://github.com/SkalskiP/SoM.git)
+* Implementation of SoM by @SkalskiP from Roboflow: [Set-of-Mark Prompting by Roboflow](https://github.com/SkalskiP/SoM.git)

 ### :point_right: Comparing standard GPT-4V and its combination with SoM Prompting